action-land/action-land/modules/component/README.md

 ## init()

-1. Takes in one argument which contains a partial version of the `State`, ie. all properties are optional.
+1. Returns a new version of the `State`.
-2. Returns a new version of the `State`.
+2. It may or may not take a single argument.

 ```ts
 function init(p?: Partial<State>): State